keu/docs/software/workspace-permissions.md

 Below a Workspace _Admin_, an _Editor_:

 - Can access and make changes to the Workspace in the **Settings** tab
-- Can perform CRUD operations on any Service Account in the Workspace
+- Can perform CRUD operations on any service account in the Workspace
 - Can create Airflow Deployments in the Workspace
 - Cannot manage other users in the Workspace
 - Cannot delete the Workspace